mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-api title="A protocol implementation exposes an API to the upper layer"}

-On benefit of this approach is that if two implementations expose the
-{: #fig-api title="A protocol implementation exposes an API to the upper layer"}

 Different protocols expose different APIs.
 In the transport layer, the
 socket API is the most popular one.
 It was originally defined with
 the TCP and UDP protocols in mind, but has been extended to support